 God does not change His calling

-“The gifts and the calling of God are irrevocable” (Romans 11:29).
+“For the gifts and the calling of God are irrevocable” (Romans 11:29).

 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (James 1:17).

 God does not increase or decrease.
 He does not improve or decline.
-He does not change due to some altered circumstances, there are no unforeseen emergencies to God.
+He does not change due to some altered circumstances; there are no unforeseen emergencies to God.
 He does not react, He only acts – and He does so however He pleases.

 “Not unto us, O Lord, not unto us, but to Your name give glory, because of Your mercy, because of Your truth.
 Why should the Gentiles say, ‘So where is their God?’
 But our God is in heaven; He does whatever He pleases” (Psalm 115:1-3).

 There is something problematic if we misunderstand God’s immutability.
-We can mistakenly think of God as if He were an infallible robot completely devoid of any feeling and emotion, not affected by anything, in any way, whatsoever.
+We can mistakenly think of God as if He were an infallible robot completely devoid of any feeling and emotion, not affected by anything in any way whatsoever.

 Does the Bible not say that God repents and changes his mind?

-God responds to different situations and behaviours in different ways: He rejoices over some behaviours and disapproves of others, he severely chastises some behaviours and mercifully passes over others.
+God responds to different situations and behaviours in different ways: He rejoices over some behaviours and disapproves of others; He severely chastises some behaviours and mercifully passes over others.
 God is not a flat personality with only one emotion, or no emotions.
 He responds, and He responds differently to different situations.

 God's variations, as we experience them, are rooted in a consistent and unchangeable character of love, wisdom, righteousness, power and knowledge.
 He does not change but He will act differently in changed circumstances.

-Example of Jonah
+The Example of Jonah

 When Jonah protested against God’s dealings with the Ninevites, he made it clear God was acting consistently with His character.
 Jonah ran away to stop God from acting consistently with His character.
 He knew that if the people of Nineveh repented the Lord would spare them.

-“The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it” (Jeremiah 18:7-8).
+“The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it” (Jeremiah 18:7,8).

 This very hope prompted the king of Nineveh to repent, along with the rest of the city:

 “Who can tell if God will turn and relent, and turn away from His fierce anger, so that we may not perish?
-Then God saw their works, that they turned from their evil way; and God relented from the disaster that He had said He would bring upon them, and He did not do it” (Jonah 3:9-10).
+Then God saw their works, that they turned from their evil way; and God relented from the disaster that He had said He would bring upon them, and He did not do it” (Jonah 3:9,10).

 God’s actions are predictable because He is immutable.
 This was the hope of the repentant king of Nineveh and the dread of Jonah.

 The statement of God’s immutability – “Of old You laid the foundation of the earth, and the heavens are the work of Your hands.
 They will perish, but You will endure; yes, they will all grow old like a garment; like a cloak You will change them, and they will be changed.
-But You are the same, and Your years will have no end” (Psalm 102:25-27) – is highly significant because it is applied to Christ in Hebrews 1:12.
+But You are the same, and Your years will have no end” (Psalm 102:25-27) – is highly significant because it is applied to Jesus Christ in Hebrews 1:12.